krakend/krakend-documentation/telemetry/opencensus.md

 - `enabled_layers` let you specify what data you want to export.
 All layers are enabled by default:
   - Use `backend` to report the activity between KrakenD and your services
   - Use `router` to report the activity between end-users and KrakenD
+  - Use `pipe` to report the activity at the beginning of the proxy layer.
+It gives a more detailed view of the internals of the pipe between end-users and KrakenD.